oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         Custom stylesheet to use for report.
-In particular, this can be used for branding the report with e.g. a custom logo, see docs. (default: None)
+In particular, this can be used for branding the report with e.g. a custom logo, see docs. (default: None) --reporter PLUGIN     Specify a custom report plugin.
+By default, Snakemake's builtin html reporter will be used.
+For custom reporters, check out their command line options starting with --report-. (default: None)

 NOTEBOOKS:
   --draft-notebook TARGET